MC-SG/OriginalSG/README.md

 | :-: | :---------: | :---------------: | :---------: |
 | /sg create | `<levName>` | Create a SurvivalGames arena! |

+##Contributers

+Special thanks to @remotevase and @Taki21 for all your help!